msomi22/designpatterns/Explanation/README.md

      - * Initial setup is fully initialized and will be cloned later.

 * Builder
-     - *  We have complex objects to create
+     - *  We have complex objects to create, with a lot of parameters in the constructor.
+     - * Wrap the original class within a builder class to avoid passing unnecessary parameters.
-     - *  Separate object construction from its represenation
+     - *  Separate object construction from its represenation.
-     - *  Hide complex internal structure
+     - *  Hide complex internal structure.

 * Singleton(#)